Rhode Island · Statewide Landlord-Tenant Law

 Rhode Island Pet and ESA Laws

-A Rhode Island landlord may set pet policies, breed and size limits, and charge pet rent for an ordinary pet, but a pet deposit counts against the one-month deposit cap under section 34-18-19, so the combined total cannot exceed one month’s rent.
+A Rhode Island landlord may set pet policies, breed and size limits, and charge pet rent for an ordinary pet, but a pet deposit counts against the one-month deposit cap under section 34-18-19(a), so the combined total cannot exceed one month’s rent – the only lawful addition is the separate furniture security deposit permitted by section 34-18-19(e) for a furnished unit whose supplied furniture is worth five thousand dollars or more.
 Assistance animals sit entirely outside those rules.

 A service animal or emotional support animal is not a pet under the federal Fair Housing Act.
 A landlord must grant a reasonable accommodation to a no-pet policy, cannot charge a pet deposit, fee, or rent for the animal, and cannot apply breed or weight limits to it.
 Documentation may be requested only when the disability or the animal’s role is not obvious, and the tenant stays liable for any actual damage.
 Rhode Island’s misrepresentation penalty is narrow – up to thirty hours of community service and aimed at public access, not housing.
 Read the accommodation process in our guide to Rhode Island pet and ESA laws.